LucasManerich/s3-public-presigner/README.md

 Setting this increases the latency of the service slightly, because it needs to first look up if the object exists.

+## How to use yourself

+- Install bun
+- Install dependencies with `bun install`
+- Configure environment variables (see above)
+- Start the server with `bun start`

+To contribue, check out [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## License

 MIT